 Don’t Stress About What’s What

 When you first start getting outside, don’t worry about identifying plants.
 This is something that will eventually become a joy to do, but for now, it might seem overwhelming.
 I laugh at myself because it took me a few years to figure out that the tree in our front yard is a Colorado Blue Spruce: Colorado’s state tree!
 Start by just observing.
 Try to classify different types of trees by their buds, leaves, or what their bare branches look like in the winter.
 When you are ready to start learning about specific plants and trees, all that classifying you did will make it easier to identify them.
 There is a helpful Facebook group called Plant Identification, filled with helpful people who are eager to help you determine the type of plant you see.
+Buying a field guide, like Handbook of Nature Study is a good investment when you’re ready to learn more about nature!

 If you have a good backyard space to explore, these ideas will help you make the most of it.